gpeipman/TemperatureStation/README.md

-# TemperatureStation
+# Temperature Station
-Simple temperature measuring system
+Simple and extensible temperature measuring system.
+Can be used for many purposes.
+Suggested for home and hobby use, not tested with industrial use cases.
+The code is here to support my IoT presentations.